saadshaikh3/autism-care-assistant/README.md

-# autism-parent-assistant
+# autism-care-assistant

-**App Name:** Autism Parent Assistant
+**App Name:** Autism Care Assistant
-A compassionate and informative chat assistant to support parents of autistic children, regionally tuned for the UK and India, with optional web search and document-based (RAG) help.
+A compassionate and informative chat assistant to support caregivers of autistic children, including parents, teachers, carers, therapists, and professionals.
+Regionally tuned for the UK and India, with optional web search and document-based (RAG) help.

 ---